anooptomar1/Out-Loud/README.md

 Get audio feedback from the world by simply pointing the camera to it and tapping the screen.

 # First Iteration
-As a first iteration of this app it should be able to perform Optical Character Recognition (OCR) on a restaurant menu and read it out loud.
+On its first version this app it should be able to perform Optical Character Recognition (OCR) on a restaurant menu and read it out loud.
 Next iterations should implement features such as currency and scene identification.

 # Development tools
 - Xcode9